corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 Thus, when analysis and modeling are to be done on the samples, distance-based selection risks high computational cost in one direction and low statistical power in the other.
 -->

+The maxmin sampling procedure comes with its own limitations in the analysis of data that vary greatly in density or have many multiplicities.
+This is a frequent concern when sparse, heterogeneous, and incomplete data are modeled as finite pseudometric spaces.
 Especially in analyses of medical and healthcare data, underlying variables can often only be understood as ordinal, and high-dimensional data sets are commonly analyzed using similarity measures rather than vector space embeddings.
-Furthermore, because measurements are coarse and often missing, such data often contain indistinguishable entries---cases all of whose measurements are equal and that are therefore represented as multiple instances of the same point.
-All of these attributes violate the assumptions of the ball cover approach and suggest the need for an ordinal counterpart.
+Because measurements are coarse and often missing, such data also often contain indistinguishable entries---cases all of whose measurements are equal and that are therefore represented as multiple instances of the same point.
+These qualities violate the assumptions of the ball cover approach and suggest the need for an ordinal counterpart.

-These considerations motivate us to produce a counterpart to the ball cover that we call the _neighborhood cover_, each set of which may have a different radius but (roughly) the same cardinality.
+These considerations motivate us to define the _neighborhood cover_, each set of which may have a different radius but (roughly) the same cardinality.
 The two approaches are visually contrasted in Section\nbs\ref{sec:examples}.
 Later sections will compare their performance on several tasks using real-world data, and specifically data and tasks for which precise sample sizes can be advantageous.
-From these experiments, then, we want to know both whether cardinality-based methods outperform distance-based methods (superiority), which might be expected, but also whether cardinality-based methods are not outperformed by distance-based methods (non-inferiority), so that they can be recommended when specific sample sizes are preferable for reasons other than performance.
+From these experiments, we want to learn both whether cardinality-based methods outperform distance-based methods (superiority), which might be expected, but also whether cardinality-based methods are not outperformed by distance-based methods (non-inferiority), so that they can be recommended when specific sample sizes are preferable for reasons other than performance.

 ## Examples
 \label{sec:examples}